 No more section 21?

 If you’re in the buy-to-let market, you are probably already aware of the significant section 21 changes proposed to tenancy termination.
-In April 2019 the Government announced plans for the removal of Section 21, declaring it to be ‘the biggest change to the private rental sector for a generation’.
+Back in April 2019 the Government announced plans for the removal of Section 21, declaring it to be ‘the biggest change to the private rental sector for a generation’.

 The decision to propose these section 21 changes is designed to give greater protection to both parties but I feel there is question over who this actually favours.
 Seemingly the change is more biased toward the Tenant, leaving Landlords feeling nervous that this could be contractually problematic.

 In some reports, Landlords are even considering getting out of the market altogether.

 Originally introduced in 1989, section 21 was set up to give private landlords the right to terminate tenancy and repossess their property with a minimum of 2 months written notice.